BrunoFrancesco97/SudokuSolver/README.md

 | **Hard**  | *60.53ms* | 3 | 1 | 100% |
 | **AI Escargot** | *675.0ms* | 63 | 29 | 100% |

 As we can read, at an higher difficulty of the sudoku corresponds an higher execution time, the maximum value is obtained by solving AI Escargot sudoku (the most difficult known!), also success rate is for all categories equals to 100%.
-Another thing we can observe is that at an higher diculty corresponds also an higher possibility to backtrack and at the same time to choose a random value from the choices of a cell in order to propagate the matrix with a new value fixed.
+Another thing we can observe is that at an higher difficulty corresponds also an higher possibility to backtrack and at the same time to choose a random value from the choices of a cell in order to propagate the matrix with a new value fixed.
 In conclusion constraing propagation and backtracking solver is pretty good for solving sudokus because it has a 100% success rate and all execution are made within less than one second, even the hardest sudoku ever!

 ### Chapter 5